 Primer and Paint Compatibility

-- Then, cover the scratch with tape and remove it.
-If the paint remains intact and adheres to the surface, it can be concluded that the primer and paint have been applied successfully.
+4. Then, cover the scratch with tape and remove it.
+If the paint remains intact and adheres to the surface, you can now rest assured that the primer and paint have been applied successfully.

 Conversely, if the paint peels away, it indicates that the primer and paint have not appropriately adhered to the surface.